rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-machines/device-runtime.md

 ![Dockercompose runtime for device](/images/core-concepts/device-management/docker-runtime-for-device.png?classes=border,shadow&width=40pc)

 {{% notice info %}}
-If you select the device runtime as docker compose, the rapyuta.io platform allows you to record rosbag jobs on the sdevice and later you can upload the reosbag job files to the platform for further analysis.
+If you select the device runtime as docker compose, the rapyuta.io platform allows you to record ROS bag jobs on the device and automatically uploads to the cloud storage of the platform after completion.
 {{% /notice %}}

 When a package is deployed on a device, each executable